mssfoobar/docs/docs/overview/introduction.md

 ## Philosophy

 For the system to be successful, we require buy-in from all stakeholders, including and especially developers.
-The stack we have is extremely modern, aimed to please as many parties as possible.
+The stack we have is modern and aimed to please as many parties as we can.
 Clients' demands based on current technology trends; which emphasizes secure, scalable, flexible systems, are met with the micro-service architecture.
-To help with developers' needs, we focus on provided strong documentation, powerful modern tooling, and automation wherever it makes sense.
+To help with developers' needs, we focus on providing strong documentation, powerful modern tooling, and automation wherever it makes sense.

 ## Technologies